Magnetic Resonance Imaging

 MRI Scanner

-The MRI scanner is a circular tube that has an opening in the center through which the body passes through.
+The MRI scanner is a circular tube that has an opening in the center through which the body passes.
 The opening is longer than that of a CT scanner.
-The scanner produces loud noises during the procedure that will require you to wear ear plugs or a head set to protect your ears.
+At SMC we offer a wide bore scanner that allows for a wider and shorter opening compared to a traditional MRI.
+The scanner produces loud noises during the procedure that will require you to wear earplugs or a headset to protect your ears.

 Clothing

 You will possibly be asked to change into a gown for some MR scans.
-If you are not required to change clothing, you must be wearing metal free clothing.
-You may be asked to remove things from your pockets and also jewelry, watches, wallets, removable dentures, hearing aids, glasses or body jewelry prior to your scan.
-You will be asked in the form of written questionnaire a history of your condition and of any previous exposure to metal that may be in your body.
-It is very important that you complete the form with extreme accuracy and inform the technologist of any metal that may exist in your body.
-The magnetic field is strong and may pull on certain metal objects in the body.
-Technologists will ask several questions regarding the presence of a pacemaker, brain aneurysm clips, artificial limbs, or any metal screws or surgical clips.
-You may also be asked if you have ever had a gunshot to the body or if you have any shrapnel in your body.
-If the possibility of metal exists in your body, you may need to have an X-Ray to verify its existence.
-If metal is present, the procedure may not be able to be performed.
+You will be asked to remove jewelry, watches, wallets, removable dentures, hearing aids, glasses or body jewelry before your scan.
+You will also be asked to complete a written questionnaire of your surgical history and any procedures you have had in your lifetime.
+It is very important that you complete the form with extreme accuracy and inform the technologist of any metal that may exist in your body, as the magnetic field is very strong.
+The technologist will ask several questions regarding the presence of a pacemaker, brain aneurysm clips, artificial limbs, or any metal screws or surgical clips.
+You will also be asked if you have ever had a gunshot to the body or if you have any shrapnel in your body.
+If the possibility of metal exists in your body, you may need to have an X-ray to verify its existence.
+The Radiologist will evaluate the X-ray and determine if we may proceed with the MRI.

 Time

-Your test will be ordered by your physician.
+Your exam will be ordered by your physician.
 It may be required or suggested that you check with your insurance carrier for pre-certification or pre-authorization in order to obtain your policy's stated benefits.
-This may take some time depending on the accessibility of an insurance representative.
-The procedure will usually last approximately 45 minutes to 1 hour.
-If multiple exams are to be done, allow extra time for each exam.
-Images will be sent on-line to a radiologist (doctors that specializes in reading X-Rays).
+This may take some time, depending on the accessibility of an insurance representative.
+The procedure will usually last approximately 45 minutes to 1 hour per exam.
+If multiple exams are to be completed, allow extra time for each exam.
+Images will be sent online to a radiologist (a doctor who specializes in reading MRIs).

 Contrast

-Some scans require an injection of an contrast solution that will be injected into your vein usually in your arm.
-This contrast will show abnormal tissue in the body such as scarring from an injury or condition.
-The contrast is different than that used in CT exams, and will require you to have a blood test if you are 60 yrs or older.
-The contrast is less likely to cause an allergic reaction than that used for CT scans.
-Be certain to inform the technologist if you have ever experienced an allergic reaction during any previous x-ray test.
+Some scans require an injection of a contrast solution that will be injected into a vein, usually in your arm.
+This contrast will show abnormal enhancement of tissues in the body.
+The contrast is different than that used in CT exams and is less likely to cause an allergic reaction, such as contrast used for CT scans.
+Be certain to inform the technologist if you have ever experienced an allergic reaction during any previous MRI test.